 Unlike other buffets where the offerings are constant, Master Garden excels at offering unique sets of dishes every day.

 Usually, their buffet would consist of unlimited servings of soup, salad, a noodle dish, beef, chicken, pork, fish, vegetables, rice, fruits, and beverages.
 It’s like going on a Filipino version of a seven-course meal but without the exorbitant price.
-The breakfast buffet at Master Garden is only P145 while lunch is P269 per head.

 Hi Rice!
 Grill